Niximkk/f-nemo/README.md

 </a>

 ## My Fucking Changelog
-* ✨ We are now using NimBLE, which is lighter and slightly better.
+* ✨ Everytime you restart your device, your MAC will be randomly generated.
-* 🔨 Fixed an issue related with Samsung BLE Spam.
+* 🔨 Random MAC is now optional, because it was crashing sometimes.
 * 🔨 Minor fixes and changes (no one cares).

 ## Read this fucking FAQ